ArchipelagoMW/Archipelago/worlds/kh2/docs/en_Kingdom Hearts 2.md

 - Customize the amount of World-Locking Items you start with.
 - Customize how many of Sora's Levels are locations.
 - Customize the EXP multiplier for Sora.
-- Customize the available bbilities on keyblades.
+- Customize the available abilities on keyblades.
 - Customize the amount and level of progressive movement (Growth Abilities) you start with.
 - Customize start inventory, i.e., begin every run with certain items or spells of your choice.